APA Format Paper: Step-by-Step Guide (With Free Template)

 What is APA format for a paper?

 APA format is a set of rules from the American Psychological Association that governs how academic papers are presented.
 It covers page layout (1-inch margins, double spacing, specific fonts), document structure (title page, optional abstract, body with headings, references), and citation style (author-date in-text citations with a full reference list).
 The current version is APA 7th Edition.
-It is the required format for most papers in psychology, education, nursing, and the social sciences.

 What font and size does APA format use?